Unique-Red/altschool-number_guessing_game/README.md

 This is a mini-game that makes a computer choose between a specific range of numbers and gives clue to the user on how to guess the correct number the computer has chosen.

 ### How to run
-- Install the random package with pip
+- Install the random package with pip using:
 ```sh
 pip install random
 ```
-- Go to your terminal and run
+- Go to your terminal and run using:
 ```sh
 py app.py
 ```